iTwin/itwinjs-core/core/geometry/internaldocs/unitCircleEllipseIntersection.md

 t^2
 \end{bmatrix}
 $$

+Specifically, traverse of $\theta$ from 0 to $\pi$ is same as traverse of $t$ from 0 to 1 which is CCW traverse of the top half of the unit circle.

 The first matrix of scalars encapsulates the Bezier coefficients of the $C$, $S$, and $W$ polynomials in the degree-2 Bernstein-Bezier polynomial basis; the second matrix of scalars, the coefficients in the standard power basis.
 For more info see:
 - https://en.wikipedia.org/wiki/Bernstein_polynomial